-Start the thread with the specified phasing policy.
+Starts the thread with the specified phasing policy.

-phasingPolicy The phasing policy to be applied when the start time given in the realtime thread's associated PeriodicParameters110 is in the past.
+phasingPolicy-The phasing policy to be applied when the start time given in the realtime thread's associated PeriodicParameters is in the past.

-javax.realtime.LateStartException when the actual start time is after the assigned start time and the phasing policy is PhasingPolicy.STRICT_PHASING111.
+javax.realtime.LateStartException-when the actual start time is after the assigned start time and the phasing policy is PhasingPolicy.STRICT PHASING.

-IllegalArgumentException when the thread is not periodic, or when its start time is not absolute.
+IllegalArgumentException-when the thread is not periodic, or when its start time is not absolute.

-IllegalSchedulableStateException when the configured Scheduler and SchedulingParameters for this RealtimeThread are not compatible.
+IllegalSchedulableStateException-when the configured Scheduler and SchedulingParameters for this RealtimeThread are not compatible.

 '''

+Signature

 public void

 start()

 '''

-Set up the realtime thread's environment and start it.
-The set up might include delaying it until the assigned start time and initializing the thread's scope stack.
-(See ScopedMemory112.)
+Sets up the realtime thread's environment and starts it.
+The set up might include delaying it until the assigned start time and initializing the thread's memory area stack.
+(See ScopedMemory.)

-IllegalStateException when the configured Scheduler and SchedulingParameters for this RealtimeThread are not compatible.
+IllegalStateException-when the configured Scheduler and SchedulingParameters for this RealtimeThread are not compatible.